YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

      If you cannot find Developer Options then please go to: Settings -> About phone/device and tap the Build number multiple times until you're finally declared a developer.
 * Android device with Android 11 or higher with activated 'ADB over network' setting.
 Settings -> Developer Options -> ADB over network
 * OR an Android device with Android 4 to 10 (i.e. Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop, Marshmallow, Nougat, Oreo, Pie, Q) AND a PC with USB functionality and installed [Android Debug Bridge for PC](https://developer.android.com/studio/releases/platform-tools)
+  * Run the following commands in a terminal opened in the 'platform-tools' folder.
+Authorize on your phone when prompted:
+  * `adb devices`
+  * `adb tcpip 5555`
 * Termux : Install from [Play Store](https://play.google.com/store/apps/details?id=com.termux) or [F-Droid](https://f-droid.org/packages/com.termux)

 Run the following commands in the Termux app: